SilverEzredes/AW2_material.bt/README.md

 This is a 010 Editor Binary Template for reading Alan Wake 2 .material files.

 # Installation:
-- Download via "Code -> Download as ZIP"
+- Download via `Code -> Download as ZIP`
 - Extract
-- In 010 Editor, go to Templates -> View Installed Templates
+- In 010 Editor, go to `Templates -> View Installed Templates`
 - Install the .bt file